tropicsquare/libtropic-stm32/NUCLEO_F439ZI/README.md

-# Nucleo F439ZI + TROPIC01 Arduino shield
+# Nucleo F439ZI with Arduino Shield Tutorial
-This folder contains examples demonstrating how to use Libtropic on the [Nucleo F439ZI](https://os.mbed.com/platforms/ST-Nucleo-F439ZI/) STMicroelectronics development board.
+This folder contains examples demonstrating how to use Libtropic on the [Nucleo F439ZI](https://os.mbed.com/platforms/ST-Nucleo-F439ZI/) STMicroelectronics development board using our [TROPIC01 Arduino shield](https://github.com/tropicsquare/tropic01-arduino-shield-hw).
+Follow the link to get more details about this shield, including schematics, design files, and manufacturing data.

-Contributors: please follow the [guidelines](https://github.com/tropicsquare/libtropic-stm32/blob/master/CONTRIBUTING.md).

-We recommend using our [Arduino shield](https://www.github.com/tropicsquare/tropic01-arduino-shield-hw).
+**We recommend using the [Arduino shield](https://www.github.com/tropicsquare/tropic01-arduino-shield-hw)**.
 If you are using MikroE's [SECURE TROPIC CLICK](https://www.mikroe.com/secure-tropic-click) or a custom PCB, the example code expects TROPIC01 to be wired to the following pins:
 ```
 |------------|------------------|
 |  TROPIC01  |   NUCLEO F439ZI  |